What is alternativeShakespeare . . .

 we believe we have all failed to really 'get' the

 potential of the legacy Shakespeare left us.

 We believe a totally new, alternative, approach is needed.

 Blessed be the man that spares these stones,

 And cursed be he that moves my bones.

-understand what, how, and why Shakespeare achieved what he did, and also what his work has directly or indirectly inspired since his death
+understanding what, how, and why Shakespeare achieved what he did, and also what his work has directly or indirectly inspired since his death

-recognise that his real benefit to us is in many ways still to be fully realised, by discovering in his works the raw material (words, language, themes, characters, ideas etc) that may yet be further worked upon / developed in new ways
+recognising that his real benefit to us is in many ways still to be fully realised, by discovering in his works the raw material (words, language, themes, characters, ideas etc) that may yet be further worked upon / developed in new ways

 commissioning new works inspired by the urge to keep the legacy of Shakespeare a living tradition

-sharing our research and discoveries through our learning programme - Understanding Shakespeare
+sharing our research and discoveries

 working collaboratively with other individuals and organisations that share, and can contribute to, the ideals and objectives of this project.